slu-openGIS/STL_DEMOGRAPHY_NhoodPop/README.md

 ### Sources of Error - Estimates Based on the ACS
 1. The American Community Survey 5-year estimates are [pooled](https://www.census.gov/programs-surveys/acs/guidance/estimates.html) over a period of 5 years, so they are the most reliable of the 5-year estimates but the least current.
 Some analysts use the midpoint year (so 2013-2017's 5 year estimate midpoint year would be 2014) as the "actual year" that these data represent for this reason.
 2. The ACS are different than Decennial Census values - the ACS estimates come with a [margin of error](https://walkerke.github.io/tidycensus/articles/margins-of-error.html) that represents the number of individuals (plus or minus) the population value may be off by.
+Each margin of error variable has a `_m` suffix.

 So, bottom line, these data are not census data but rather population estimates, which have been used to produce neighborhood-level estimates.
 At each level of abstraction, then, there is going to be some error.
 They're therefore indicative of trends but fundamentally different than then decennial census data.